 Hunter Long’s best fits in the 2021 NFL Draft

 How teams evaluate the tight end position after the first three players will be of great interest on draft night.
 There are plenty of tight ends in that middle-round range, but while some offer more upside than Long, Long arguably has the highest floor.
 He’s also the easiest to project to the NFL level.

 Long’s overall solidity gives him some flexibility in terms of fit.
 Teams looking for matchup nightmares at tight end might look elsewhere.
 However, if a team wants a big target who can make contested catches, navigate the seam, and convert when needed, Long meshes with that description perfectly.

-Long brings great value in the middle of the draft, so teams with other needs, in addition to a void at tight end, might favor Long so that they can spend their earlier picks on other positions.
-Teams like the Jets, Patriots, and Jaguars best match with that description.
+Long brings great value on Day 2, so teams with other needs, in addition to a void at tight end, might favor Long so that they can spend their earlier picks on other positions.
+Teams like the Chargers, Patriots, and Jaguars best match with that description.
 That said, teams in need of a reliable No. 2 in the NFL Draft might also be inclined to consider Hunter Long.

 General reliability can be in short supply sometimes.
 Luckily for Long, that’s one of his strengths.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?

 Dive into PFN’s Free NFL Mock Draft Simulator and test your own drafting acumen.
 Continue to visit Pro Football Network for NFL news and in-depth analysis.
 Also, be sure to follow us on Twitter (@PFN365) to stay in the loop on all things college football and the NFL Draft landscape.